-You know you need to bring value to your customers by giving them the latest and greatest.
+As a business owner, you know you need to bring value to your customers by giving them the latest and greatest.
+More importantly, you need to give them the best possible solution to the problem they’re experiencing right now.
 At the same time, you strive to keep things running efficiently internally while leveraging your strengths.

-The truth is, your company probably falls somewhere between the following 2 marketing approaches: inside-out strategy and outside-in strategy.
+The truth is that your company probably falls somewhere between the following 2 marketing approaches:

 So which approach is best, and is it okay to function somewhere in the middle?
 Let’s get you those answers…

 Inside-Out Strategy vs. Outside-In Strategy: How They Differ

 Even today, there’s still some debate surrounding inside-out vs. outside-in.
 Although they share the same goal (creating long-term value and ultimately achieving business success), they use different methods.
 Before you can determine which approach to take and whether you should shift your thinking, you need to understand what each truly means.

 The inside-out strategy focuses on—you guessed it—the internal.
 It looks at how businesses can use existing resources to drive value.
 The premise of this strategy is that by building up internal strengths and abilities, the company will be able to sustain itself by making smart choices.